louishuyng/draft-buff/README.md

 ## Draft Buff

-It be created to help vim user easiliy create new buffer with choosen language for testing or use it as presentation
+It be created to help vim user easily create new buffer with chosen language for testing or use it as presentation

-## Support Languages
+## Supported Languages

 - Ruby
 - Typescript
 - Javascript